image image

 Abstract:

-It is the goal of this presentation to raise the level of understanding in the technical community about the nature and degree of attacks which should absolutely be considered “in scope” for any emerging products with concerns about adversarial counterfeiting and its resultant impact on brand protection, user safety, or national security.
+It is the goal of this presentation to raise the level of understanding for both the reverse and forward engineering communities about the nature and degree of attacks which should absolutely be considered “in scope” for any emerging products and their resultant impact on revenue generation, brand protection, user safety, or national security.

 Speaker Bio: